Review – Lenskirt – Is this the best lens hood for eliminating reflections?

 Several years ago we booked accommodation at one of the best hotel locations in Sydney to view Sydney Vivid, an annual light festival where many of our notable landmarks, including the Sydney Opera House and Harbour Bridge are illuminated with lighting animations.
 Although the view was outstanding, the room unfortunately only had fixed glass windows to shoot through.
 Even though we turned off every internal light in the room, it was still extremely challenging to reduce all the reflections.
 We tried our lens hoods, rubber lens hoods, and CPL (Circular Polarizing Filter) positioned as close to the glass but none of these worked sufficiently to rid the scene of ALL reflections.
 Eventually, with a lot of help from a dark jacket and copious amounts of masking tape, we were able to eliminate all the reflections.
 Below is one of the images we took.

-After the event, we decided to research a better way to shoot through windows/glass and we came across Lenskirt.
+After the event, we decided to research a better way to shoot through windows/glass and we discovered the Lenskirt.
 It looked ideal and some of the online reviews spoke about it favourably, although many people referred to it as an expensive gadget that they would rarely use.
 As we had planned to visit Japan and knew that we would be in situations where we would have to shoot through windows/glass we decided to bite the bullet and purchase one.
 At the time, these were extremely expensive (AUD$120.00 at the time of writing) and considering what you were getting for your money, you’d want to be using it a lot.
 Is it worth it?
 Read on…